 will find a member of the Time Police

-, another traveller (with more experience) or even a god
+, another traveler (with more experience) or even a god

 who'll help them get safely home.
 This invokes a bit of Fridge Logic